md-layek/AutomatedTestingFramework/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-This version of the `README.md` is complete and detailed, covering the setup, running